timescale/docs/timescaledb/how-to-guides/analytics/analytics.md

 reset.

 ## Tools for graphing
-When you graphing time-series data you need to perform operations such as change-point analysis, downsampling, or smoothing.
+When you are graphing time-series data you need to perform operations such as change-point analysis, downsampling, or smoothing.
 Usually, the easiest way to do this is with a front-end service such as Grafana.
 This means the graphs you use are heavily tied to the renderer you're using to create them.